ellistrickett/bookmark_manager-1/README.md

 2. Add new bookmarks 🚧

 As a user,
-So that add new bookmarks,
+So that I can add new bookmarks,
-I want add to the bookmarks list via a form.
+I want add bookmarks to the list via a form.

 # Domain Model #